Brownian motion and Random Walk above Quenched Random Wall: Introduction and main results

+It seems interesting to consider the case when $f$ is a trajectory of a stochastic process.
+A Brownian motion, considered in this paper, is particularly intriguing as it is of order $t^{1/2}$.
+Formally, we consider the wall $f$ to be sampled as a Brownian curve $W$ independent of $B$ and kept frozen.
+We prove there exists a function $\gamma$ such that for any $\beta \in \R$ we have

+One important result is that $\gamma(\beta)>1/2$ for all $\beta \neq 0$.
+This means that the conditioning has an strong impact on the asymptotic of this probability, i.e.

-This phenomenon is universal.
-An analogous result holds for the decay of probability of a random walk staying over a path of another random walk (even for random walks in time-changing random environment).
-We also extend this result to strongly ergodic diffusions, Ornstein-Uhlenbeck processes in our case.
-Below we present our results in separate subsections.
+The function $\gamma$ is universal.
+An analogous result holds for the decay of the probability of a random walk staying above the path of another independent random walk.
+Further, the assumption of independence can be weakened or, even more generally, we can admit random walks in a time-changing random environment.

+Finally, we study an example of strongly ergodic diffusions namely a Ornstein-Uhlenbeck process.
+We obtain that the probability for an Ornstein-Uhlenbeck process to stay above the path of another Ornstein-Uhlenbeck process decays exponentially fast.
+The decay is strictly faster than the exponential decay of the expectation of this conditional probability.
+Our results are presented below in separate subsections further in Section \ref{sec:related_works_motivations} we present related results and motivations.